We’re glad you’ve found The Counseling Center at Bay City here in Green Bay.

 Location

-This can be helpful for people, but many psychologists tend to struggle to explain human desires, which are the deepest cause of human behaviors.
+This can provide more self-awareness, but many psychologists struggle to explain the deepest cause of human behaviors.
 They can also struggle with knowing and applying the deepest solutions for the problems.
-While it is true that our nature and nurture do affect us deeply, there’s still something deeper.
+While it’s true that our nature and nurture affect us deeply, there’s something deeper.
 There’s a layer below nature and nurture.
 When it comes to diagnosis and solutions, counseling must go deeper than nature, nurture, thoughts, emotions, and mere behaviors.
 We must understand human desires because it is these desires that move us to action.
-We all “want” something(s) and we’re really good at chasing after what we want.